Source Program Maintenance Online II: Sales and popularity

 Use of SPMOL-II was common enough by the late 1970s that IBM offered both extended support for it as well as a monthly payment plan.
+One such pricing scheme was $124 per month, with the charge waived after twelve months.

 A survey taken by IDC in 1979 found that about half of all System/370 sites used some kind of on-line editing and submission product for program development.
 Of that half, those installations with high-end 370 models tended to be running the MVS operating system and be using the associated, interactive TSO environment for editing and program development, while those not at the high-end and running other operating systems, such as OS/VS1, used a variety of products, including VM/CMS, SPM, and Roscoe.
 Overall, SPM's share of on-line editing and program development for 370 users was around 10 percent.
 The survey revealed that those sites with newer, larger IBM mainframes such as the IBM 303X series used SPM less often.
+Applied Data Research, the vendor behind Roscoe and another competing product, Librarian/Online, found SPM difficult to sell against due to the low price that IBM was offering it for.

 SPM was popular enough that by the early 1980s, IBM had put out another field-developed program, called VM/CMS Library Maintenance and SPMOL-II Simulator, that emulated the line number-oriented aspects of SPM edit commands within the editor in the VM/CMS environment, in order, as IBM literature said, to "ease the transition for users moving from SPMOL-II to VM/CMS."